 Road safety around schools in the territory is also being improved through the active streets program, which was piloted and evaluated at four schools earlier in the year.
 This will see a $1 million expansion of the program, which will also encompass a range of schools in my electorate—Chapman, Curtin, Holy Trinity primary, Garran primary, Hughes primary, Melrose High and Sacred Heart primary.
 This is part of the $30 million our government is investing over the forward estimates to improve walking and cycling infrastructure in Canberra, including improvements inside the Woden town centre, better links from the town centre to the Canberra Hospital and the Woden bus interchange, the construction of Butters Bridge in the Molonglo Valley, and upgrades to help improve accessibility for seniors in Weston.Legislative Assembly for the ACT: 2017 Week 11 Hansard (20 September), Page 4029

-The construction of Butters Bridge in the Molonglo Valley I find a bit of a stretch as it is a bridge for a sewer pipe across the Molonglo Valley as part of the estate development.
+The construction of Butters Bridge in the Molonglo Valley is a stretch, as it is a bridge for a sewer pipe across the Molonglo Valley as part of the estate development.
 There are no paved paths to the bridge and nobody currently lives there.
 The bridge cost $7.7 million to build and was completed in 2016.